hubbleprotocol/hubble-public-api/README.md

 API will be available at http://localhost:8888.

+Some routes are protected by basic authentication - for local dev API you can use these credentials:
+- user: `hubble`
+- password: `development`

 ### Tests

 We use a test database and migrations for integration tests that needs to be launched before running the tests: